-8.1 The reaction to fire classification for all versions of the systems is A2-s1, d0 in accordance with BS EN 13501-1 : 2007(1).

-(1) StaDt Wien, Vienna.
+- 8.1 The reaction to fire classification for all versions of the systems is A2-s1, d0 in accordance with BS EN $13501-1:2007^{(1)}$. - (1) StaDt Wien, Vienna.
 7 July 2009.
-Report number: MA 39 - VFA 2009-0811.01.

-8.2 The fire classification applies to the full range of thicknesses, top coats and colours covered by this Certificate.

-8.3 The MW insulation material in isolation is classified as non-combustible.

-8.4 The systems are considered suitable for use on or at any distance from the boundary, with no height restriction on their use.

-8.5 For application to second storey walls and above, it is recommended that the designer considers at least one stainless steel fixing per square metre, as advised in BRE Report BR 135 : 2013.
+Report number: MA 39 VFA 2009-0811.01. - 8.2 The fire classification applies to the full range of thicknesses, finishes and colours covered by this Certificate. - 8.3 The MW insulation material in isolation is classified as A1 in accordance with BS EN 13501-1: 2018. - 8.4 The systems are not subject to any restriction on building height or proximity to boundaries. - 8.5 For application to second storey walls and above, it is recommended that the designer considers at least one stainless steel fixing per square metre as advised in BRE Report BR 135: 2013. - 8.6 NHBC Standards require in all cases that a minimum of one non-combustible fixing through the reinforcement mesh, per square metre or per insulation board, whichever provides the greater number, is provided, in addition to the other fixings. - 8.7 Designers should refer to the relevant national Building Regulations and guidance for detailed conditions of use, particularly in respect of requirements for substrate fire performance, cavity barriers, service penetrations and combustibility limitations for other materials and components used in the overall wall construction.